jLouzado/patchcording.com/content/blog/2019-03-24-tdd-immutable-tests/index.md

 "This looks fine", I hear you say, "What's the Issue?".
 Well, this is basically just a hidden version of having multiple asserts per test.

-- Here, there's three asserts:
+- Here there's three asserts:
   - one for the `X-CSRF` header,
   - one for the `content-type` header, and
   - one for the `device`.